slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"If majority of academics vote Democrat, it is not random: they  1) don’t have skin in the game, (others take risks for them) 2) are not productive members of society but want to lecture others on what to do 3) have steady income etc."  -- Nassim Taleb [1960]*
 > *"It doesn’t matter what you do, it only matters what you say you’ve done and what you’re going to do.*
 > *"Tech giants want to be regulated because they want to hand off the unpopular decisions to governments."  -- Pedro Domingos [1965]*
-> *"the way these psycopaths seamlessly changed the word "censorship" to "safety"."  -- x@micsolana*
+> *"The way these psycopaths seamlessly changed the word "censorship" to "safety"."  -- x@micsolana*
 > *"To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
 There must be both cooperation and competition between people in the same society.
 There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one."*
 > *"When a Democrat is elected, buy gun and ammo stocks.
 When a Republican is elected, buy newspaper stocks."*
 > *"Where they have burned books, they will end in burning human beings."  -- Heinrich Heine*